 Outsmart them!
 Buy high heels in the late afternoon or evening.
 Test-drive the shoes on some hard floor.
 And just in case, do not throw the receipt away before your shoes passed the test on hard surface.
 Put a thin foil on the surface so you don’t scratch the sole.
 When the shoes still feel bearable on hard floor, you are all set for the street’s runways known commonly as sidewalks.

 Ballroom dance shoes may be an alternative for strappy sandals.
 When I have to walk a lot on a business trip in summer, I like to wear a pair of 2.5 inch (5 cm) dance sandals.
-They provide good foot support.
+They provide good foot support making walking in high heels comfortable.
 Of course, since they come with a suede sole you will have to clue anti-slip soles underneath.
 Otherwise the suede sole wears off.
 A replacement would be very expensive.
 Also you don’t want that the suede soaks water.
 Wet shoes are a recipe for cold feet.
 You do not only want to avoid cold feet at frigid temperatures, right?

 Which heels are best to walk in?

 Be aware that wedge heels (like those featured in the winter outfit) are easier to walk in than stilettos.
 The wider the heel, the easier you can stand in them.
 It’s not such a great balancing act than a penny-size contact.
 Also most women experience any height greater than 2.5 inch (5 cm) as painful.
 Closed shoes give you more stability than slingbacks or strappy sandals.
 Wide toe cleavage also makes walking hard.

 Also be aware that the higher the heel, the more pressure is on the balls of your feet, and the bigger is the pain when you are not used to these beauties.